Applelo/compotes/docs/guide/vue/composables.md

 ## Methods

-You can access all the component methods through the composable.
-There will be available after the mounted vue lifecycle hook.
+You can access the component methods through the composable.
+They will be available after the mounted vue lifecycle hook.
+For advanced usage, `marquee.instance` (or the matching composable) gives access to the underlying Compotes class instance.
 Here an example with the marquee component with a simple play/pause implementation.

 ```vue